 While companies can sometimes be allowed to customize the caveat is that they must share their new custom code development with other clients.

 This is not a safe and acceptable model for companies that develop custom applications that are restrictive and contributory to competitive advantage.
 Therefore, they prefer to keep these critical systems in-house for the survival of their company or organization.

 High IT security and governance

 With the adoption of cloud-based applications and mobile devices, companies have had to change the technology they use, especially for security and compliance.
-Industries like healthcare, insurance, and finance have to establish high-security models due to client confidentiality.
+Industries like healthcare, insurance, and finance blog write for us have to establish high-security models due to client confidentiality.